JacquiGreenland/CubeMate/README.md

 ## Electronics and control

-CubeMate uses a custom controller PCB designed around a **Waveshare ESP32-S3 Zero** and TMC2209 stepper drivers.
+CubeMateEQ uses a custom controller PCB designed around a **Waveshare ESP32-S3 Zero** and TMC2209 stepper drivers.

 The mount runs **OnStepX**, which provides: